Church in the Province of the West Indies

 The Church in the Province of the West Indies is one of 40 member provinces in the worldwide Anglican Communion.
 The church comprises eight dioceses spread out over much of the West Indies area.
-The present position of Archbishop and Primate of the West Indies is held by the current bishop of Jamaica, Howard Gregory.
-Gregory was elected as the thirteenth Archbishop of the Province by clergy and laity attending the 40th Synod of the CPWI at the Cascadia Hotel, in Port of Spain, Trinidad in May 2019.
-The position was previously held by John Holder who retired in 2018.
-Drexel Gomez was the primate before Bishop Holder until 2009.
-The church is also part of the Global South.
+The primate of the province is the Archbishop of the West Indies.
+The church has approximately 770,000 members.
+The Right Rev. Philip Wright, Anglican Bishop of Belize, was elected archbishop of the province on 10 November 2025.

 History

 The West Indies became a self-governing province in 1883 because of the Church of England missions in territories that became British colonies.
 It is made up of two mainland dioceses and six island dioceses, including Barbados, Belize, Guyana, Jamaica, the Bahamas, the North-Eastern Caribbean and Aruba, Trinidad and Tobago, and the Windward Islands.
 Great emphasis is being placed on training personnel for an indigenous ministry.
 The island locations and scattered settlements make pastoral care difficult and costly.